-Students applying for admission to Siena from two-year or other four-year institutions must submit an application for transfer admission by January 1 for the spring semester, April 1 for the summer semester, or by June 1 for the fall semester.
-Transfer candidates may use the Siena College application by visiting www.siena.edu or they may submit the Common Application.
+Students applying for admission to Siena from two-year or other four-year institutions must submit an application for transfer admission by January 1 for the spring semester, April 1 for the summer semester, or by July 1 for the fall semester.
+Transfer candidates may use the Siena College application by visiting www.siena.edu or they may submit the Transfer Common Application.
 Applications for transfer admission are reviewed as soon as they are complete.
 Applications received after June 1 will be reviewed on a space-available basis.
 In addition to the application form and the application fee, the following information must be received before an admission decision can be made:

 - 1. An official, final secondary school transcript or an official copy of a G.E.D., if applicant graduated from high school within the last 10 years. - 2.
 Official, final, and complete transcripts from all colleges or universities attended. - 3.
-A Transfer Recommendation Form to be completed by the appropriate college official from the last institution attended on a full-time basis.
-This form is only required if a student has been enrolled on a full-time basis within the past five years. - 4.
-A \$50 Application Fee.
+The Siena College Transfer Recommendation Form or the Common Application College Official's Report to be completed by the appropriate college official from the last institution attended on a full-time basis.
+This form is only required if a student has been enrolled within the past five years.
+If the student has not attended college in the last five years, they may have an employer write a letter of recommendation. - 4.
+A \$50 application fee.

-Although SAT or ACT examinations are not required for transfers to Siena College, students are encouraged to submit the results of SAT or ACT tests they have taken while in high school.
+Although SAT or ACT examinations are not required for transfers to Siena College, students are encouraged to submit the results of SAT or ACT tests if they are applying to the School of Science.
 Transfer credit will be given only for those courses in which at least a C grade has been earned and that are similar in content, level, and scope to courses offered at Siena.
 Siena will accept a total of 75 credits from four-year institutions.
 A maximum of 66 credits may be transferred from accredited two-year institutions.
 These credits would include Advanced Placement, College Proficiency Examination, International Baccalaureate Diploma, and Experiential Learning credits.
 A tentative evaluation of credit can be made by an Admissions staff member during the candidate's interview or upon acceptance.
-Final approval of transfer credits is made by the dean of the School the student is entering.
-Transfer students entering Siena will be contacted by the Assistant to the Dean of their School for an appointment to meet and schedule courses.
+Final approval of transfer credits is made by the Dean of the School the student is entering.
+Transfer students entering Siena will be contacted by the Assistant Dean of their School for an appointment to meet and schedule courses.
 The evaluation of transfer credit is based on the student's academic major.
 Any future change of major will result in a re-evaluation of this transfer credit.